 To begin, add up all your monthly expenses other than your house payment.
 In addition to the big items -- loan payments, groceries and savings – don’t forget the little things.
 How much do you spend on transportation?
 Going out to eat?
 Dry cleaning?
 The little items add up, so to really be accurate try to track every penny you spend for a week, and base your spending on that.

 Now that you’ve got your monthly expenses other than housing together, subtract that from your pay.
-This will give you an idea of what kind of mortgage payment you can afford at your current spending level.
+This will give you an idea of what kind of monthly mortgage payment you can afford at your current spending level for a home loan.
 If the number is smaller than you thought it would be, you need to decide what’s most important, and make that your spending priority, cutting back in other areas.

 For example, if your monthly gross income is $4,000, then 28 percent, or $1,120, would be your total housing expense.
 In some areas, such as California, lenders expect a greater portion of income to go toward housing expenses.
 However, the closer to the 28 percent guideline you can get, the better off you will be.